Homelessness in Vancouver: Crime-related issues

 Victimization is when one is subject to damage to their person or property.

 The homeless population in Vancouver is often subjected to various forms of victimization, which can include unhealthy gender-based relations as well as assault and other forms of violence.
 Out of a survey sample used by Mario Berti in his 2010 report entailing homelessness and victimization in Vancouver, it was found that 88 percent of the 196 homeless people surveyed reported victimization.
 The police were only notified of about 11 percent of incidents out of all of the victimized respondents to the survey.
 Furthermore, 40 percent of the cases were reported to be only damage to the person, 24 percent reported only property damage, and 35 percent of the cases were reported to have been both.
 Over half of the survey respondents, when asked, perceived that the police and justice system in Vancouver would disregard or not care about their situation.

+Community Response

+Community reposnes in Vancouver have sought to address the intertwined crises of homelesness and unregulated substance-use with increasing urgency.
+The city has collaborated with health agencies, non-profit agencies and peer-led outreach to provide low-barrier services, supportive housing and harm reduction programs.
+For example, the DTES has seen city efforts that "support community-based initiatives and de-stimatize the mental health and substance use" by working in "partnership with poeple affected by the crises, non-profit and advocacy groups, urban Indigenous orgnaizations... and people who use drugs".
+At the same time, supportive housing trials like the Chez Soi prohect have demonstrated the feasability of providing housing first to people experiencing both homelesness and substance-use or mental health challenges.

+Despite these efforts, the stignma experiences by peple who are unhoused or use drugs remain a barrier.
+More broadly, systematic reviews conclude that stigma “creates barriers to essential care and resources” for people experiencing homelessness, compounding health and social risks.
+This stigma is reinforced when public discourse and spatial geography divide ‘privileged’ parts of the city from neighbourhoods such as the DTES, so that those with stable homes and more resources effectively live in a context of avoidance rather than shared community responsibility.